bpatient78/discovery/README.md

 ## Functional Requirements

-- What are primary scenario groupings (categories) where discovery is needed.
+- What are primary scenario groupings (categories) of entities where discovery is needed?
+- What is unique/specific for the discovery of these entities?
-- Who discovers (an entity)
+- Who discovers (an entity)?
-- Who is discovered (another entity or a class of entities)
+- Who is discovered (another entity or a class of entities)?
 - What information is being discovered?
+    - What are the common characteristics across all entities?
-	- Who is responsible for this vs anonymous
+	- Who is responsible for the entity?
+Also allow anonymous.
-	- Type (e.g., IETF, Microsoft,...)
+	- Source (e.g., IETF, Microsoft, ...)
+    - Type of entity
-	- What it does (functionality)
+	- What the entity does (functionality)?
-	- How much of this function can it do
+	- How much of this function can it do?
-	- How communication mechanisms excist for communication with the entity (and security for communications)
+	- How communication mechanisms excist for communication with the entity (and security for communications)?
-	- Who made the registration (trust or no-trust authentication)
+	- Who made the registration (trust or no-trust authentication)?
 - How is discovery achieved?
 - Where does discovery fit in the overall workflow?